| |

 |

-Summary: A DNA test will determine (very approximately) how closely a person is biologically related to other people with the Piggin surname who take the test.
+To join the group, go to the Piggin site at Family Tree DNA and order a Y-DNA37 test.
+You only pay after you have been tested.
+The DNA test will determine (very approximately) how closely a person is biologically related to other people with the Piggin surname who take the test.

 Analysing DNA is a method coming into wider use in family history to explore relationships that cannot be proved by written records.